 Some closing thoughts:

-• If anyone who knows about Africa and/or topography wants to tell me what the heck I was looking at for most of the flight, please tell me!
+• If anyone who knows about Africa and/or topography wants to tell me what the heck I was looking at for most of the flight, please do!
 To this day, all I’ve got is this jumble of guesses and metaphors.

 • Did you know there was a real Tatooine?
 Out in the real desert?
 With real half-underground cave/houses?
 Yeah, it’s a Berber city in southern Tunisia.
 Very creative, George.